Templates Guides

 • Credit policies: Will you sell your services on credit?
 If so, how will you approve customers or determine creditworthiness?

 If you employ more than 10 employees in your business structure, create an organizational chart showing the management hierarchy and who is responsible for key functions.
-Make sure to include descriptions for each position or employee.
+Include descriptions for each position or employee.

 You should also list professional and advisory support, including: